-DukeEngage provides funding for Duke undergraduates who wish to pursue an immersive (minimum of eight weeks) service experience by meeting a community need locally, domestically or internationally.
+DukeEngage provides one-time funding for Duke undergraduates who wish to pursue an immersive (minimum of eight weeks) service experience by meeting a community need locally, domestically or internationally.
 DukeEngage was launched in 2007 through the combined gifts of $15 million each from The Duke Endowment and The Bill & Melinda Gates Foundation establishing a $30 million endowment.
 The program has benefited from the additional support of a growing number of generous and devoted alumni and friends.
-Since the program began, more than 2,000 Duke students have participated.
+Since the program began, more than 2,400 Duke students have participated.

 Students each year participate in a vast range of civic engagement activities, including environmental advocacy, community outreach, global health, education, social justice and more.
 Since 2007, students have:

 • launched mentoring and school enrichment programs;

 • developed microfinance opportunities for disadvantaged women and families.

 These projects and many others have taken place in more than 75 nations around the world serving over 550 community organizations on six continents.
 During the summer of 2013, more than 425 Duke students participated in either DukeEngage group programs or individual projects across the globe.
 For more information, visit the section of our web site detailing our current Immersion Programs.